aeberspaecher/spacemacs_cheat_sheet/README.md

 - join current line with next line: `J`
 - get a preview in helm (e.g. files, themes...): `TAB` on current selection
-- show more action on helm selection: `C-z`
+- show more actions on helm selection: `C-z`
 - even more stuff on helm selection: `C-c`
 - surround selection with ": `s "`
 - quit something that may hang: `C-g`
+- repeat previous action: `.`

 ## Spacemacs/Files/Buffers